 Project Activities

-The research team will use an iterative design process to develop the iMODEL intervention, involving repeated cycles of development, feedback, and revision.
-At each stage (field trials and pilot), they will use a blocked randomized control trial design in which children are matched on demographics and language skills, and randomly assigned to treatment and control conditions within each matched pair.
+The research team used an iterative design process to develop the Story Detective intervention, involving repeated cycles of development, feedback, and revision.
+At each stage (field trials and pilot), they used a blocked randomized control trial design in which children were matched on demographics and language skills and randomly assigned to treatment and control conditions within each matched pair.

 Structured Abstract